Baby Sleep Temperature Guidelines

 Keeping Your Baby Safe and Comfortable During Sleep

-Besides maintaining a comfortable room temperature for your baby to sleep, here are some other important ways to help ensure your baby is safe and comfortable as she sleeps:
+Besides maintaining a comfortable room temperature for your baby to sleep, here are some other important ways to help ensure your baby is safe and as she ensure your baby is safe and comfortable as they sleep:

 • Always put your baby down to sleep on his or her back.
 This is the safest sleep position for your baby, as it helps reduce the risk of SIDS.
 Daily tummy time is important but should only be done under your supervision and only when your baby is awake.

-• If your baby turns face-down or sideways when sleeping, gently turn him or her back again.
+• If your baby turns face-down or sideways when sleeping, gently turn them back again.
 You can stop doing this once your little one has learned to roll from back to front and front to back without help – after that it’s fine to let your baby find his or her own sleeping position.

 • Your baby is safest sleeping in a separate cot or Moses basket in the same room as you.
 Sleeping separately but in the same room as you until at least 6 months of age has the lowest risk of SIDS.
 If you choose to co-sleep with your baby, ask your health visitor or midwife how to minimise the risks.